motogeeking/Reggae-Horn-V-2.0/README.md

 http://gcbasic.sourceforge.net/Typesetter/index.php/Home

 along with a PicKit 3 to flash the Pic.
 This compiler is VERY cool and capable.
 It makes using Pics a whole lot easier and fun also.
+(It works with Atmel chips too!)
 Not too much you can't do with this free and awesome tool.
 Give it a look!!!!

 The sound module is a DFPlayer Mini, a small MP3 player module that can play MP3 or WAV files when instructed by the micro.
 The unit is triggered by an opto-coupled input directly from your horn.
 I am using a 60 watt audio amplifier module and horn speaker for this project, but any combination of amplifier and speaker that can take a line level audio input will work.
 I am mixing the stereo output down to mono, but this unit can output full high quality stereo sound.